US HVAC roll-up, mapped

 The standard vendor motion in HVAC has not caught up to the cap table.
 A field-service software rep walks into a Coolray branch in Atlanta and pitches the local GM.
 The local GM does not buy software anymore.
 Wrench Group buys software for Coolray, and Leonard Green signs off on the line item.
 That is three levels of org chart that did not exist five years ago, and most vendor data tools index by the trade name on the truck, which is the level that has the least authority.

+Lead generation and marketing.
 HomeAdvisor, Angi, Networx, Thumbtack, and the local-SEO agencies.
-HVAC has one of the highest cost-per-lead figures in home services.
-The contractors are buying leads constantly.
+HVAC has one of the highest cost-per-lead figures in home services, often $80 to $300 per booked appointment.

-NATE, RSES, manufacturer-specific certification programs.
-Workforce shortage in HVAC is structural.
-Anyone who certifies technicians has a real-time prospect list inside this dataset.
+Training and certification.
+NATE, RSES, and manufacturer-specific certification programs.
+The HVAC workforce shortage is structural, so anyone who certifies technicians has a live prospect list inside this dataset.

+Private equity buyers.
 The roll-up firms themselves.
-Alpine, Leonard Green, Bain, Harvest, Apax, and a dozen smaller mid-market funds use this dataset the same way the software vendors do, just with a different ask at the end of the call.
+Alpine, Leonard Green, Bain, Harvest, Apax, and a dozen smaller mid-market funds use this dataset the same way the software vendors do, with a different ask at the end of the call.

 Adjacent universes built the same way: the HVAC owner email list, the contractor email list, and the broader by-industry email lists.